How to start preparing for medical entrance exams from class 11? Check these powerful study tips

-Doctors are here on earth as God is in the heaven.
-Doctors are considered as the saviors.
-So, medicine is taken as one of the most prestigious professions.
-It’s a big dream for many students to get into the healthcare sector and serve people by saving their lives.
-Each year, thousands of students passing out of class 12 write the medical entrance test in India, out of which only a few hundred are able reach the victory line.
-One needs a well planned strategy added up with immense hard work to crack one the most difficult exams in India.
+Each year, thousands of students passing out of class 12 write the medical entrance test in India, but only a few of them manage to obtain a good rank and secure a seat in their favourite college/institue.
+One needs a well-planned strategy added up with immense hard work to crack one the most difficult exams in India.
 Instead of banging your head just one or two months before the test’s commencement, it would be better if you start preparing right from class 11.

 Here, we have listed a few tips on how you can prepare for medical entrance test right from your class 11: